thomasstoeckert/MagicRadio/README.md

 ### Configuration
 Two folders must be created, `stations` and `logs`.
 `stations` will hold all stations you wish to play, defined in `stations/stations.json` Please view the example files inside `example_stations`, as well as the documentation for these files in their readme and the wiki.

+`MRGlobals.py` holds the path to your arduino's location.
+It currently holds mine.
+This probably will not be your arduino.
+Change `serialPath` to match the serial path of your arduino.
+`MRGlobals.py` also holds a few options that are configurable.
+* `clockSleep` is the time the program sleeps when updating the playback loop and inputcontrol loop.
+By default it's 1/60th of a second.
+Increase it for better control if you have better hardware.
+* `djIntersperse` is the time between DJ segments.
+This is useful for spacing out dj tracks to make it sound more natural.
+By default it's 1.32 seconds, which I've found to be the most accurate.
+* `logDeathInDays` is how old in days a log must be before it dies from the LogHistorian.
+The log files can get quite big, so it's best to delete old ones.
+* `volumeFloor` is the minimum volume int.
+Volume input from the arduino can have some electrical noise, so when at the lowest edge of the spectrum we lock it to a minimum to prevent it from jumping to silence at random.
+Configure this as you will.
 ### Headless boot
 If you wish for the MagicRadio to operate on boot of the raspberry pi without user interaction, [here](https://gist.github.com/thomasstoeckert/c6a16576ec855acb43e1dab59cb54f41) is a `.service` file for linux/raspbian.